bixbydevelopers/capsule-sample-shirt/README.md

 there is no conjunction word (`and`) separating them and you cannot rely on punctuations such as a comma to separate the list of items because Bixby ignores punctuations.

-If your capsule needs to support out-of-vocabulary then you need to add training that include out-of-vocabulary items, for example:  `buy foo and bar` or `buy foo and bar and foobar`.
+If your capsule needs to support out-of-vocabulary terms, then you need to add training that include out-of-vocabulary items, for example:  `buy foo and bar` or `buy foo and bar and foobar`.
 Make sure you add add variety of out-of-vocabulary examples mixing out-of-vocabulary and vocabulary words and use out-of-vocabulary words of different sizes (one token words, two token words, etc.).